-Beginning in March 2020, the unprecedented and continually evolving social and economic impacts associated with the COVID-19 pandemic on the U.S. and global economies generally, and in particular on the U.S. housing, real estate and housing finance markets, have negatively affected our business and our financial results in the second quarter of 2020 and are expected to adversely impact our business and results of operations in future periods.
-Specifically, and primarily as a result of an increase in the number of new defaults for the three months ended June 30, 2020, our financial results include: (i) a net loss of \$30.0 million, due primarily to provision for losses of \$304.4 million and (ii) an increase in our Minimum Required Assets required under the PMIERs.
-See Note 10 for additional information on our reserve for losses.
+Beginning in March 2020, the unprecedented and continually evolving social and economic impacts associated with the COVID-19 pandemic on the U.S. and global economies generally, and in particular on the U.S. housing, real estate and housing finance markets had a negative effect on our business and our financial results for the second quarter of 2020, and to a lesser extent the third guarter of 2020, and are expected to adversely impact our business and results of operations in future periods.
+Specifically, and primarily as a result of an increase in the number of new defaults for the nine months ended September 30.
+2020, our financial results include: (i) an increase in provision for losses and (ii) an increase in our Minimum Required Assets required under the PMIERs.
+The number of new defaults increased significantly during the second guarter of 2020, and while the new defaults during the third quarter remain elevated compared to levels before the pandemic, they decreased by 67.5% from the prior guarter.
+See Note 11 for additional information on our reserve for losses.
 In response to the uncertainties associated with COVID-19, during the second quarter of 2020 we strengthened our capital and liquidity positions by extending our existing credit facility and issuing \$525 million aggregate principal amount of Senior Notes due 2025.
-See Note 11 for additional information on our borrowings and financing activities.
-The ultimate significance of COVID-19 on our businesses will depend on, among other things: the extent and duration of the pandemic, the severity of and number of people infected with the virus and whether an effective anti-viral treatment or vaccine is developed; the wider economic effects of the pandemic and the scope and duration of governmental and other third party measures restricting day-to-day life and business operations; and governmental and GSE programs implemented to assist borrowers experiencing a COVID-19-related hardship, including forbearance programs and suspensions of foreclosures and evictions.
+See Note 12 for additional information on our borrowings and financing activities.
+The ultimate significance of the COVID-19 pandemic on our businesses will depend on, among other things: the extent and duration of the pandemic, the severity of and number of people infected with the virus and whether an effective anti-viral treatment or vaccine is developed and made widely available; the wider economic effects of the pandemic and the scope and duration of governmental and other third party measures restricting day-to-day life and business operations; the impact of economic stimulus efforts to support the economy through the pandemic; and governmental and GSE programs implemented to assist borrowers experiencing a COVID-19-related hardship, including forbearance programs and suspensions of foreclosures and evictions.
 Although we are uncertain of the potential magnitude or duration of the business and economic impacts of the COVID-19 pandemic, these and other factors, including those discussed in our 2019 Form 10-K, could have a material negative effect on the Company's business, liquidity, results of operations and financial condition.

-Significant Accounting Policies
+2. Significant Accounting Policies